ADD CONDITION

 What to Avoid

 It's important to use this product safely to avoid any potential issues.
-You should never apply it to wounds or damaged skin, as this can lead to complications.
-Additionally, avoid bandaging tightly over the area where you applied the product, and do not use it in conjunction with heating pads or other heating devices, as this can increase the risk of adverse effects.
+You should not apply it to wounds or damaged skin, as this can lead to complications.
+Additionally, avoid bandaging tightly over the area where you applied the product, and do not use it in conjunction with heating pads or other heating devices, as this may cause irritation or other adverse effects.
+Following these guidelines will help ensure your safety and the effectiveness of the treatment.

 Side Effects